 Ahh, this one I could not wait for, as I had always wanted to see the changing of the leaves in the Fall and I was lucky enough to see it in the fabulous little town of Jim Thorpe, in Pennsylvania on my Pocono Mountain tour through this Pocono Mountain region.
 It was absolutely stunning.
 This region has some of the most amazing scenery and hoteliers to match.

-November brought even more dreams come true, as I finally made my way to the lovely Savannah, Georgia.
-I stayed only long enough to wet my appetite for a return.
+November brought, even more, “dreams come true”, as I finally made my way to the lovely Savannah, Georgia.
+I stayed only long enough to whet my appetite for a return.
 I also toured Florida’s Historic Coast, staying in the historic St. Augustine, as well as toured the Golden Isles of Georgia, staying in St. Simmons Island at the lovely King and Prince Hotel.
 What a treat this trip was for me!

 And now for the stunning last month of the year!

 I was chosen as National Geographic Traveller’s Blog of the month: Dec 2014!